KudryashevLab/TomoBEAR/wiki/Tutorials.md

 * the tilt stacks need to be assembled assembled
 * the tilt stacks need to be aligned
 * the tomograms need to be reconstructed

+In the `TomoBEAR` source code folder you will find a subfolder `configurations/` containing a file `hiv1_empiar_10164_dynamo.json`.
+This file describes the processing pipeline which should be setup by `TomoBEAR` to process the suggested for this exercise data set.